dbgx/gdb.vim/README.md

 1. Using a plugin manager such as [vim-plug](https://github.com/junegunn/vim-plug):

    ```
-       Plug 'dbgx/gdb.nvim'
+       Plug 'dbgx/gdb.vim'
    ```

-   Alternatively, clone this repo, and add the following line to your nvimrc:
+   Alternatively, clone this repo, and add the following line to your vimrc:

    ```
-       set rtp+=/path/to/gdb.nvim
+       set rtp+=/path/to/gdb.vim
    ```

 2. Execute: